 - Payment Gateway receives the card details securely from the customer

-- Payment Gateway forwards the transaction information to the card agency
+- PG forwards the transaction information to the card agency

-- Card agency then forwards the request to the Issuing bank
+- The card agency then forwards the request to the Issuing bank

-- Issuing bank verifies validity of transaction for credit/ debit card (checking card details, balance, expiry dates), and responds with approve/ deny response
+- Issuing bank verifies the validity of the transaction for credit/ debit card (checking card details, balance, expiry dates), and responds with approve/ deny response

-- The approve/deny response is forwarded by the payment gateway to the merchant website
+- The approve/deny response is forwarded by the PG to the merchant’s website

 - The merchant then fulfills the order.
 The issuing bank clears the order only when the transaction is fulfilled